cms-opendata-workshop/play-with-docker.github.io/_posts/2020-09-28-cms-od-wh-pre-exercises.markdown

 cmsRun Demo/DemoAnalyzer/demoanalyzer_cfg.py
 ```

-## 1.3 Configuring a CMSSW analysis job
+## 2.3 Configuring a CMSSW analysis job
-The [CMSSW tutorial section on the configuration](https://cms-opendata-workshop.github.io/workshop-lesson-cmssw/05_configuration/index.html) explains how to change some parameter in the configuration file.
+The [CMSSW tutorial section on the configuration](https://cms-opendata-workshop.github.io/workshop-lesson-cmssw/05_configuration/index.html) explains how to change some parameters in the configuration file.

 You can change the output frequency with the `MessageLogger` parameters.
 Add the line `process.MessageLogger.cerr.FwkReport.reportEvery = 5` after the `load` line in `Demo/DemoAnalyzer/demoanalyzer_cfg.py`.
 Increase the number of events to 100.
 If you have problmes with editors, use the following